Speaker

 Charlotte Teunissen

-Charlotte Teunissen’s drive is to improve care of patients with neurological diseases by developing body fluid biomarkers for diagnosis, stratification, prognosis and monitoring treatment responses.
-Studies of her research group span the entire spectrum of biomarker development, starting with biomarker identification, often by –omics methods, followed by biomarker assay development and analytical validation, and lastly, extensive clinical validation and implementation of novel biomarkers in clinical practice.
+Charlotte Teunissen is Professor in Neurochemistry and Chair of the Neurochemistry lab at Amsterdam UMC’.
+Her drive is to improve care of patients with neurological diseases by developing body fluid biomarkers for diagnosis, stratification, prognosis and monitoring treatment responses.
+Studies of her research group span the entire spectrum of biomarker development, starting with biomarker identification, by –omics methods, followed by assay development and analytical validation, and extensive clinical validation and implementation in clinical practice.